 Skills, knowledge, and experience

-5. Well-developed organisational skills with the ability to prioritise own workload
+5. Excellent organisational and time management skills, with the ability to prioritise effectively and meet deadlines

-10. Committed to equality and diversity in the workplace
+9. Strong commitment to equality & diversity in the workplace

 King’s College London is one of the top 25 universities in the world according to the 2016-17 QS international world rankings, is the fourth oldest university in England and is a research-led university based in the heart of London.

 King’s has over 29,600 students (including more than 11,700 postgraduates) from some 150 countries and over 8,000 employees.
 Our students are located in 9 faculties: www.kcl.ac.uk/faculties-departments